MiguelLoureiro98/pynamics/docs/index.md

-# Welcome to MkDocs
+# Welcome to the Pynamics documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Pynamics is a simple, lightweight Python package to simulate dynamical systems.

 ## Commands